What is the Gas Quality Working Group?

 Why is this standard required?

 The UK benefits from a long established gas network with a proven history of delivering natural gas safely, affordably and reliably to millions of customers each year.
-However, if we are to meet the target of an 80 per cent reduction in greenhouse gas emissions by 2050, then it is essential that we consider how we will continue to supply heat, power and light whilst reducing our impact on the environment.
+However, if we are to meet the target of net zero gas emissions by 2050, then it is essential that we consider how we will continue to supply heat, power and light whilst reducing our impact on the environment.

 In response to the emissions challenge the gas industry has embarked on a number of innovative projects designed to decarbonise the gas network and reduce the carbon footprint associated with gas usage.
 Many of these projects explore the potential of alternative, low carbon gases such as biomethane, bioSNG and hydrogen.